 The following are some of the interior design programs available in Kentucky that you can choose from in order to fulfill the educational pre-requisite for certification.

 - University of Kentucky (UK) offers both a Bachelor of Fine Arts and a Master of Arts through their school of Interiors within the College of Design.
 These programs are accredited by the Council for Interior Design Accreditation (CIDA).
 Cost to attend UK ranges from around $6,000 to $15,600 per semester, depending on if you are pursuing an undergraduate or graduate degree, and if you are residing on or off campus.

 - Western Kentucky University in Bowling Green, Kentucky, offers a Bachelor of Science in Interior Design that is accredited by the National Association of Schools of Art and Design.
 They also offer an Interior Design minor, which could complement another degree in a related discipline.
 Cost per semester for undergraduate residents and for military veterans is $5,000.

 - The University of Louisville offers a BFA in Interior Design.
 Their program is also CIDA certified, with impressive graduation and employment rates.
 Tuition rates for Kentucky residents and residents of certain Indiana counties (with prior arrangement) pay $5,730.00 per full-time semester.

 Career Outlook and Salary Expectations

-The median salary for an interior designer in Kentucky is $43,920 per year, but those on the upper end of the pay range can make as much as $94,490 according to the Bureau of Labor Statistics.
+The median salary for an interior designer in Kentucky was $49,700 per year in 2021, but those on the upper end of the pay range can make as much as $94,490 according to the Bureau of Labor Statistics.
 Additionally, the cost of living in Kentucky is quite low compared to other locations in the United States.
 Conditions in your area may vary.